 Lee was born in San Francisco while his parents were touring with the Chinese Opera.
 Being born to parents who were performers surely guided Lee’s early years.
 He was a child star back in Hong Kong, appearing in nearly two dozen films.

 He also discovered his life’s passion as a child, when he began learning and training in the art of gung fu.
-Gung fu became the defining practice of his life.
+After that, gung fu became the defining practice of his life.
 When he returned to the United States at the age of eighteen to study philosophy at the University of Washington, he began to teach gung fu.

 Once again, his passions fused.
 He wasn’t just teaching a martial art or studying in a classroom; he was practicing, developing and sharing an approach to life.
-In the mid-1960s, he established his own martial art, Jeet Kune Do, which means “the way of the intercepting fist.”
-At its core, Jeet Kune Do is about simplicity, directness and personal freedom.
+Then, in the mid-1960s, he established his own martial art, Jeet Kune Do, which means “the way of the intercepting fist.”
+At its core, Jeet Kune Do is about simplicity, directness, and personal freedom.

 His success caught the attention of Hollywood, and Bruce got the backing he needed from a major studio to produce and distribute “Enter the Dragon.”

-Lee flowed, but just as water carves out canyons and cuts through farmland and wears away rocks, he influenced the world around him.
-Using every aspect of his being – mind, body and spirit – he catapulted a genre and an art into the spotlight, and broke down barriers like a gung fu master splitting a board.
+Lee flowed, but just as water carves out canyons and cuts through farmland, and wears away rocks, he influenced the world around him.
+Using every aspect of his being – mind, body, and spirit – he catapulted a genre and art into the spotlight and broke down barriers like a gung fu master splitting a board.

-Who do you know that’s blazing a trail like Bruce did for Chuck?
+Who do you know that’s blazing a trail as Bruce did for Chuck?